 - Aperture range of f/2.8 - f/32 with 9 diaphragm blades

 The Samyang 100mm F2.8 has a simple optical design, with 15 elements in 12 groups, including one HR element and one ED element.
-To achieve life-sized magnification, the closest focus distance is 0.307 m (1 ft).
+The closest focus distance is 0.307 m (1 ft) to achieve life-sized magnification.
 As the name implies, Samyang Optics’ Ultra Multi Coating (UMC) technology is applied to the lens to minimize flare and ghosting.

 The Samyang 100mm F2.8 ED has 9 aperture blades, a 47-mm manual focus ring, a distance scale, and a 67-mm filter thread.
 The lens frame is made of high-strength aluminum alloy.
 This 100-mm macro lens also comes with a detachable petal-shaped lens hood.
 However, there is no image stabilization, and the lens is not weather-sealed.